magic-wormhole/magic-wormhole/docs/server-protocol.md

 WebSocket connection is established, is a `bind` message.
 This specifies the AppID and side (in keys `appid` and `side`, respectively) that all subsequent messages will be scoped to.
-While technically each message could be independent, I thought it would be less confusing to use exactly one WebSocket per logical wormhole connection.
+While technically each message could be independent (with its own `appid` and `side`), I thought it would be less confusing to use exactly one WebSocket per logical wormhole connection.

 The first thing the server sends to each client is the `welcome` message.
 This is intended to deliver important status information to the client that